Dallas Property Division Attorney

-In Texas, it is very important to be sure all marital asset division issues in your divorce case are thoroughly analyzed and investigated before dissolving the marriage and the settlement agreement being finalized.
-If you believe that your spouse is hiding assets in contemplation of divorce, has established procedures to make it appear that a business or professional income is substantially less than it is, or has failed to identify property that is under his or her sole control, you need to hire an attorney who is knowledgeable, experienced and capable of identifying and bringing these issues to light.
-An attorney who will get you what you are entitled to according to the law.
+In Texas, it is very important to be sure all marital asset division issues in your divorce case are thoroughly analyzed and investigated before dissolving the marriage and finalizing settlement agreement.
+If you believe that your spouse is hiding assets in contemplation of divorce, has established procedures to make it appear that a business or professional income is substantially less than it is, or has failed to identify property that is under his or her sole control, you need to hire an attorney who is knowledgeable, experienced, and capable of identifying and bringing these issues to light.
+Dallas property division attorney Ellen Schutz will get you what you are entitled to according to the law.

-Divorce and property division attorney Ellen Schutz has been practicing family law exclusively for more than two decades.
+Ellen has been practicing family law exclusively for more than two decades.
 She also has a Master of Law degree in federal income tax, which enables her to provide informed guidance for property division.
 She can review your assets and debts to determine appropriate classification.

 Property Classification in Divorce

 Married couples seeking divorce will be faced with the task of classifying their estate and dividing assets.
 Ellen possesses sophisticated knowledge of Texas community property laws.
 She will thoroughly analyze and investigate issues to ensure your divorce settlement is fair and equitable.
 The firm is also experienced in handling complex property divisions and high net worth divorces.